netdata/netdata/packaging/installer/README.md

 `kickstart.sh` script on systems that have both a distribution-installed version of OpenSSL and a manually-installed local version.
 The Agent's installer cannot handle both, and so you must remove one or the other to install the Agent.

-**LibreSSL**: The Agent cannot build on systems using LibreSSL as a replacement for OpenSSL.

 **CentOS 6 and CentOS 8 dependencies**: To install the Agent on certain CentOS and RHEL systems, you must enable non-default repositories, such as EPEL or PowerTools, to gather hard dependencies.
 See the [CentOS 6](/packaging/installer/methods/manual.md#centos-rehel-6-x) and [CentOS